KO WAI MĀTŌU | ABOUT

 As Broadgreen Historic House curator from 1978-2014, Margaret Paul led the preservation and cataloguing of the historic collection and developed the heritage tourism service at Broadgreen.
 She also spent five years as a volunteer prior to that.

-The chair of Broadgreen Society, Mary Gavin, remembers Margaret and her incredible influence on the development of Broadgreen Historic House.
+Former chair of the Broadgreen Society, Mary Gavin, remembers Margaret and her incredible influence on the development of Broadgreen Historic House.

 “As the curator of Broadgreen Historic House Margaret had an unswerving commitment to preserving and communicating the unique history surrounding the House, its families and its artefacts,” says Mary.